realA10001986/Time-Circuits-Display/README.md

 - __V__: Volume.
 This is an integer as a string.
 If -1, volume control is unavailable.
 Otherwise 0-100.
 - __SH__: Shuffle.
 This is an integer as a string, either "0" for 'off', or "1" for 'on'.

-Example: __{"S":"I","C":"1","V":"20","F":"0","L":"67","SH":"0"}__
+Example: ```{"S":"I","C":"1","V":"20","F":"0","L":"67","SH":"0"}```

 The backchannel is used/required by the A10001986 [Lou's Cafe Jukebox](https://jb.out-a-ti.me).

 ##### &#9193; HA controls Fake-Power at startup

 This option selects whether HA should be in control of Fake-Power at startup or not.
 If this is checked, the TCD assumes HA has control of Fake-Power, overruling a ("TFC") Fake-Power switch.
-If this is unchecked, Fake-Power control remains with the switch (if connected), and HA can take over only after sending "POWER_CONTROL_ON".
+If this is unchecked, Fake-Power control remains with the switch (if connected), and HA can take over only after sending ```POWER_CONTROL_ON```.

 ##### &#9193; Wait for POWER_ON at startup

 If HA is configured to have Fake-Power control at startup (as per the option *__HA controls Fake-Power at startup__*), this option decides the state of Fake-Power at startup:

-If this option is checked, the TCD waits for a POWER_ON command from HA/MQTT.
+If this option is checked, the TCD waits for a ```POWER_ON``` command from HA/MQTT.

 If this option is unchecked, the TCD starts without waiting.